selganor74/DDDTools.ts/README.md

 ### 0.0.16 2016 06 16

 * Added repositoryId property to BaseRepository* and RepositoryEvents.
 This allows to "discern" events by destination.
+* Repository Events are now generic on the AggregateType, and have a unique "item" property of the type managed by the Repository type.

 ### 0.0.15 2016 06 16